INTRODUCTION How to Buy a Texas Ranch

 The ownership process for any of these choices for a property with substantial acreage means that due diligence is essential.
 I am Mark Harman, and I am dedicated to helping my clients accomplish their personal goals for ranch ownership by providing them and you with information that many don’t know or even know that they need.

 Constantly, I interview people who feel ill-equipped and misinformed to decide independently.
 Directly because of these frequent conversations and occurrences, I have assembled the key elements in this insider’s guide: So, You Want to Buy a Texas Ranch?
-It is your guide to learning how to buy a ranch.
+It is your guide to learning how to buy Texas ranches for sale.
 Texas is a passion of mine; it’s wildlife and natural resources are worth sharing with as many people as possible.

 I hope you find this information informative and educational in your Texas ranch ownership journey.